-The Chair and committee chairs take into consideration the overall results and suggestions derived from the annual Board performance assessment in order to improve the functioning and activities of the Board and Board committees.
+• The Chair and committee chairs take into consideration the overall results and suggestions derived from the annual Board performance assessment in order to improve the functioning and activities of the Board and Board committees.

 The Corporation's Board Evaluation Policy prescribes that every three years the annual Board evaluation process is supplemented by a third party, independent board evaluation specialist assessment.
-A third party, independent assessment of the Board was completed in 2020.
+A third party, independent assessment of the Board was completed in 2020 and the next third party, independent Board assessment is scheduled for 2023.